gsi-ee/go4/README.txt

   compared to default settings.
   Another purpose of user-defined go4.prefs file is customize settings of the node, where user analysis application should run.
-Default go4.prefs file supposes, that ROOT/Go4/Aanalysis configuration are similar on local (gui) node and remote (analysis) node.
+Default go4.prefs file supposes, that ROOT/Go4/Analysis configuration are similar on local (gui) node and remote (analysis) node.
 It is definitely true, when launching analysis on localhost.
 It is also true on GSI Linux cluster, where public Go4/ROOT installation and user home filesystem identical on all nodes.
-But it also may happen, that remote node has other ROOT or Go4 versions, or it may be powerfull 64-bit multicore CPU.
+But it also may happen, that remote node has other ROOT or Go4 versions, or other filesystem organisation, shell settings and so on.
 To let Go4 GUI apply custom launch settings in such situation, go4.prefs file can be used.
   There one can define host specific settings for any parameter.
 For instance, to run analysis on remote node with node-specific go4 version, one should